Superamaja/nist-stm-tip-detector/README.md

 The research poster for this project can be found [here].

 During development, working versions of the detection software is copied to the [ABD Navigator](https://github.com/usnistgov/ABDNavigator) repository for integration with the ABD Navigator software.

+## License

+This project is licensed under the NIST Open Source License - See the [LICENSE.md](LICENSE.md) file for details.